SamMLENG/SAM/README.md

 ### 👩‍🎓 About
-- Enrolling in Master of Data Analytics.
+- Certified GCP Data Engineer and ML Engineer.
-- Working on predictive and prescriptive machine learning projects.
+- Working on predictive and prescriptive machine learning Models.
 - In the past,